wells-wood-research/drFrankenstein/ROADMAP.md

         [] so far, just use `uniqueRotatableBonds`
             [] for entries with duplicates, make a **config** option for scanDuplicates (and average) or not [] in the future, use `uniqueNonAromaticRotatableBonds`

+## LENNARD-JONES PARAMETERS

+1. use ORCA SOLVATOR to create a MOLECULE - Helium solvated complex
+2. For each ATOM_TYPE:
+    For each ATOM_NAME == ATOM_TYPE:
+        calculate average distance from atom to nearest He atom R_min_RG derived from this.
+3. For each ATOM_TYPE:
+    For each ATOM_NAME == ATOM_TYPE:
+        get nearest He atom
+        run a distance scan to get well-depth
+    E_min_RG derived from this